ansible/awx/docs/auth/session.md

 A Tower configuration setting, `SESSIONS_PER_USER` under category `authentication`, is used to set the maximum number of valid sessions a user can have at the same time.
-For example, if `SESSIONS_PER_USER` is set to 3, while the same user is logged in via 5 different places, and thus have 5 valid sessions available at the same time, the earliest 2 (5 - 3) sessions created will be invalidated.
+For example, if `SESSIONS_PER_USER` is set to 3 and the same user is logged in from 5 different places, the earliest 2 sessions created will be invalidated.
 Tower will try broadcasting, via websocket, to all available clients.
 The websocket message body will contain a list of invalidated sessions.
 If a client finds its session in that list, it should try logging out.